-- Use only the specified towing hooks and tiedown hooks.
-Never use suspension parts or other body parts for towing or tie-down purposes. - Never use the tie-down hook closest to the muffler under the vehicle for towing purposes. - To prevent deformation to the bumper and the towing hook, do not apply excessive lateral load to the towing hooks.
+- Use only the specified towing hooks and tie-down hooks.
+Never use suspension parts or other parts of the body for towing or tie-down purposes. - Never use the tie-down hook closest to the muffler under the vehicle for towing purposes. - To prevent deformation to the bumper and the towing hook, do not apply excessive lateral load to the towing hooks.

-Front towing hook (OUTBACK models):
+Front towing hook (OUTBACK models): 1.
+Take out the towing hook, screwdriver and wheel nut wrench from the on board tool bucket.

-1. Take out the towing hook, screwdriver and wheel nut wrench from the on board tool bucket.
+2. Wrap a flat-head screwdriver in a vinyl tape or cloth, insert it into the gap between the cover and the front bumper, and use it to lever the cover open.

-Wrap a flat-head screwdriver in a vinyl tape or cloth, insert it into the gap between the cover and the front bumper, and use it to lever the cover open.
-Pull the entire fog light cover toward you.
+3. Pull the entire front fog light cover toward you.